Christopher Macino, VP, Private Banking, Waterford Bank, N.A.

-- Check with your bank to see what kinds of financial management tools they offer and sign up for them.
-Between online and mobile banking you can review your transactions, deposit checks, and even turn a lost or missing debit card off from your mobile device.
+- Check with your bank to inquire about what kinds of financial management tools they offer and sign up for them.
+Many banks offer online and mobile banking which allow you to review your transactions, deposit checks, and even turn a lost or missing debit card off from your mobile device.
 You can see what mobile tools Waterford Bank, N.A. has to offer here.

-- Consider getting a credit card with a small limit.
-Not only can it act as a backup card in case something goes wrong with your debit card, but it will also help you to start building credit – just make sure you manage it wisely.
+- Consider applying for a credit card with a small limit.
+Not only can it act as a backup card in case something goes wrong with your debit card, but, if approved, it will also help you to start building credit – just make sure you manage it wisely.

-- Don’t be tempted to sign up for a credit card or some other store card to get a free college gift/sweatshirt/t-shirt while on campus.
-You should always check the rates and legitimacy of the financial entity you’re giving your personal information to.
+- Don’t be tempted to apply for a credit card or some other store card to get a free college gift/sweatshirt/t-shirt while on campus.
+You should always check the rates, disclosures, fees, etc., including the legitimacy of the financial entity you’re giving your personal information to.

 - Spending too much at the campus bookstore?
 Create a budget.
 You can find various samples on the internet or download budgeting apps that can help as well.
-These will help you track your spending so you can see at the end of the month where your money went and then make adjustments to stay within your budget.
+These will help you track your spending so you can review at the end of the month where your money was spent and then make adjustments to stay within your budget.

-- Find some kind of hiding place in your dorm or apartment where you can stash your wallet while you are in the shower or sleeping.
+- Keep your wallet in a secure, hidden area in your dorm or apartment while you are away from your room or sleeping.
 You may trust your roommate(s), but how well do you know their friends who visit?

 - Never leave your phone or laptop unattended and make sure both devices require a strong password or PIN to access them.
 You can also buy insurance on your laptop to soften the financial blow in the event it is stolen or you spill your favorite Starbucks brew on it.

 Hopefully, these tips can help you or your student build a strong foundation of financial responsibility.
-By developing good money and fraud mitigation skills now, you’re contributing to a happier campus experience now and a healthier financial future when you graduate.
+By developing good money and fraud mitigation skills, you’re contributing to a happier campus experience now and a healthier financial future when you graduate.